73696e65/ppfuzz/README.md

 vim fuzzer.py # edit the 'inject_' methods
 vim ppfuzz.py # edit the number of invocations

-./ppfuzz.py -C # generate the proto_out files
+mkdir proto # store your .proto files referenced from the config here ./ppfuzz.py -C # generate the proto_out files

 ./ppfuzz.py # fuzzer

 ./probe.py # to replay some message, see the usage